 Effective leaders must become cultural catalysts.
 They must be able to identify and appropriately respond to the different norms they find themselves in.
 Since the roles of men and women differ greatly around the world, the ability to identify gender equality is a critical skill for global leaders.
 Before you look at the list of countries below, take a guess about your national gender equity bias.
 Knowing where you stand is the first step in meeting others where they stand.

 NOTE: The content above has been adapted from the seminal work on global leadership commonly called The GLOBE Leadership Study.
 It assessed 62 different countries and identified important cultural and leadership norms.
-The results of this massive research project provide us with a goldmine of information which helps us understand cultural differences.
+The results of this massive research project provide us with a goldmine of information that helps us understand cultural differences.

 Jeff Suderman is a professor and consultant who works in the field of organizational development.
 He partners with clients to improve leadership, teamwork, organizational alignment, strategy and their FutureReadiness.
 He resides in Palm Desert, California.
 Twitter: @jlsuderman